 Pillows are one way to improve your airflow.
 When you lie on your back and place a pillow between your head and the bed sheets, you trap your head and neck in an area of reduced airflow.
 This causes the airway to close off more frequently, which can lead to obstructive sleep apnea.

 There are several types of pillows that can help combat sleep apnea.
-These include:
+The best pillow for sleep apnea include:

 Conclusion